nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 >The maker culture is a contemporary culture or subculture representing a technology-based extension of DIY culture[citation needed] that intersects with hacker culture (which is less concerned with physical objects as it focuses on software) and revels in the creation of new devices as well as tinkering with existing ones.
 The maker culture in general supports open-source hardware.
 Typical interests enjoyed by the maker culture include engineering-oriented pursuits such as electronics, robotics, 3-D printing, and the use of Computer Numeric Control tools, as well as more traditional activities such as metalworking, woodworking, and, mainly, its predecessor, the traditional arts and crafts.
 The subculture stresses a cut-and-paste approach to standardized hobbyist technologies, and encourages cookbook re-use of designs published on websites and maker-oriented publications.[1][2]
 There is a strong focus on using and learning practical skills and applying them to reference designs. (https://en.wikipedia.org/wiki/Maker_culture)

-Obama inherited the mess and pushed STEM curriculum as a means for economic recovery.
+Obama inherited an economic mess and pushed STEM curriculum as a means for recovery.
 “Learn to code” was the rallying cry.
 Hacker- and Maker-spaces sprung up across the country. { non-linear site of public education.
 It is an assemblage of ideas, under constant reevaluation }.
 Museums and libraries clamored to get on board, too, and carved out space for labs. { non-linear site of public education.
 It is an assemblage of ideas, under constant reevaluation }

+@TODO what is the STEAM rainbow?

 Shortly after starting at the Natural History Museum, I convinced my brother to not only move to Los Angeles, but to give Linux a try.
-As a web developer, Linux greatly improved his workflow.
+As a web developer, Linux greatly improved his workflow and as a human being, Los Angeles greatly improved his quality of life.

 My brother and I who both worked with technology, were wary of this rhetoric.
 The STEM pipeline was greasing the wheels of capital and the lubricant was American students.